dschmenk/Bresen-Span/README.md

         }
 #endif
 ```
 A little explanation is in order.
-The Bresenham algorithm is quite clever in that is is symetrical.
-When I said there were only two lengths of spans?
+The Bresenham algorithm is quite clever in that it is symetrical.
+Remember when I said there were only two lengths of spans?
 I lied.
-The first and lst spans are half length.
-The inital error term for the pixel-at-a-time Bresenham algorithm looks like this: `err = dy2 - dx2 / 2;` which initalizes the error term to 0.5, thus starting half-way through the first span.
+The first and last spans are half length.
+The initial error term for the pixel-at-a-time Bresenham algorithm looks like this: `err = dy2 - dx2 / 2;` which initializes the error term to 0.5, thus starting half-way through the first span.
 In order to replicate this, the span-at-a-time algorithm calculates this half-span length with either division & multiplication if you have fast hardware for those operations, or a long division version if you don't.
 Once the half-span length has been calculated, time to figure out the long and short span values based on the half-span:
 ```
         longlen = (x1 - ps + 1) * 2; // Long-span length = half-span length * 2
         longerr = err * 2;